Located across the Badung Strait from Bali’s southeastern coast is one of Indonesia’s best dive destinations; the pristine waters of Nusa Lembongan.

 The sandy bottom and shallow depth makes Lembongan Bay a perfect site for beginners, avid underwater photographers and night divers.
 Here you can find a multitude of coral bommies which are home to a variety of species including frog fish, silversides, unicorn fish and all sorts of reef fish.
 Perfect for an intro dive, a refresher or an easy snorkelling session!

 Without doubt Bali’s most popular diving site, Crystal Bay is located on the south-west of Nusa Penida, a neighbour island.
 Its name is representative of the spectacular visibility of the water, which can reach up to 40m on a good day.
 The shallow bay is carpeted with colourful reef dropping down to a white sandy bottom.
 Look out for the nudibranchs and shrimp under the rocky formations.
 The bay is sheltered from the currents which make it an excellent site for less experienced divers.
-Just outside of the bay, the nutrient-rich currents attract the Mola Mola and other pelagic fish.
+Just outside of the bay, the nutrient-rich currents attract the Mola alexandrini and other pelagic fish.
 This is probably the most popular site to swim with the famous southern sunfish also known as the Ramsay’s sunfish during the season which runs from July to November.

 Located on the north-west of Nusa Lembongan, is the renowned Blue Corner dive site.
 Suitable for experienced divers only, the strong underwater currents will take you for a ride amongst a diversity of encrusting coral species and large pelagic fish.
 If you are lucky, you might see the famous Mola alexandrini, or be rewarded with a sighting of Sharks, Tuna and Marble Rays.
 With steep walls dropping down to 50m, this exciting dive sites offers incredible underwater topography.